top of page

 Creating these bubbles is our way of self-preservation, of finding balance.
 They allow us to slow down and take in the bits of the world that enrich our lives, rather than trying to consume everything.

 In a way, they’re our modern-day shields, our defences against becoming overwhelmed.
 It’s not about shutting out the world but choosing to live mindfully within it.
-Like Indiana, I reckon we just need to approach the world with curiosity, yet set boundaries, something to keep us grounded.

-Enjoy your day, and remember... to take some time to smell the roses, watch a butterfly dance, listen to the sounds of nature, and perhaps, create a beautiful bubble.
+Enjoy your day, and remember... take some time to smell the roses, watch a butterfly dance, listen to the sounds of nature, and perhaps, create a beautiful bubble.

 Namaste`